Loading...

 Convenience utility programs getConfig and setConfig are available to safely update the Columnstore.xml without needing to be comfortable with editing XML files.
 The -h argument will display usage information.

 The NumBlocksPct configuration parameter specifies the percentage of physical memory to utilize for disk block caching.
-For a Single Server or Combined Multi Server deployment the default value is 50 to ensure enough physical memory for the UM and for a non combined multi serve deployment the default value is 70.
+The default value is 25, to ensure enough physical memory.

-The TotalUmMemory configuration parameter specifies the percentage of physical memory to utilize for joins, intermediate results and set operations on the UM.
+The TotalUmMemory configuration parameter specifies the percentage of physical memory to utilize for joins, intermediate results and set operations.
 This specifies an upper limit for small table results in joins rather than a pre-allocation of memory.
+The default value is 50.

-ColumnStore handles concurrent query execution by managing the rate of concurrent batch primitive steps from the UM to the PM.
+ColumnStore handles concurrent query execution by managing the rate of concurrent batch primitive steps.
 This is configured using the MaxOutstandingRequests parameter and has a default value of 20.
 Each batch primitive step is executed within the context of 1 extent column according to this high level process:

-• The PM processes the request using many threads and returns its response.
+PrimProc processes the request, using many threads and returns its response.
 These generally take a fraction of a second up to a low number of seconds depending on the amount of Physical I/O and the performance of that storage.

 How many Queries are running and how many queries are currently in the queue can be checked with

 ColumnStore maintains statistics for table and utilizes this to determine which is the larger table of the two.
 This is based both on the number of blocks in that table and estimation of the predicate cardinality.
-The first step is to apply any filters as appropriate to the smaller table and returning this data set to the UM.
+The first step is to apply any filters as appropriate to the smaller table and returning this data set to memory.
 The size of this data set is compared against the configuration parameter PmMaxMemorySmallSide which has a default value of 64 (MB).
 This value can be set all the way up to 4GB.
 This default allows for approximately 1M rows on the small table side to be joined against billions (or trillions) on the large table side.
-If the size of the small data set is less than PmMaxMemorySmallSide the dataset will be sent to the PM for creation of a distributed hashmap otherwise it is created on the UM.
+If the size of the small data set is less than PmMaxMemorySmallSide the dataset is sent to PrimProc for creation of a distributed hashmap.
 Thus this setting is important to tuning of joins and whether the operation can be distributed or not.
 This should be set to support your largest expected small table join size up to available memory:

-• Although this will increase the size of data sent from the UM to PM to support the join, it means that the join and subsequent aggregates are pushed down, scaled out, and a smaller data set is returned back to the UM.
+Although this will increase the size of data between nodes to support the join, it means that the join and subsequent aggregates are pushed down, scaled out, and a smaller data set is returned back.

-• In a multiple PM deployment, the sizing should be based from available physical memory on the PM servers, how much memory to reserve for block caching, and the number of simultaneous join operations that can be expected to run times the average small table join data size.
+In a multiple server deployment, the sizing should be based from available physical memory on the servers, how much memory to reserve for block caching, and the number of simultaneous join operations that can be expected to run times the average small table join data size.

 The above logic for a single table join extrapolates out to multi table joins where the small table values are precalculated and performed as one single scan against the large table.
 This works well for the typical star schema case joining multiple dimension tables with a large fact table.
 For some join scenarios it may be necessary to sequence joins to create the intermediate datasets for joining, this would happen for instance with a snowflake schema structure.
 In some extreme cases it may be hard for the optimizer to be able to determine the most optimal join path.
 In this case a hint is available to force a join ordering.
 The INFINIDB_ORDERED hint will force the first table in the from clause to be considered the largest table and override any statistics based decision, for example: